 Bake in the oven at 450 degrees F for 20 minutes or until the tilapia's internal temperature has reached 145 degrees F on an instant-read thermometer.

 🍴 Recipe Tips

 I have made this tilapia with spinach and tomatoes recipe with slight variations and found that it still turns out pretty great regardless of what you do.
-For example, if you do not have mozzarella cheese on hand, adding extra parmesan cheese or asiago blend works great.
+For example, if you do not have mozzarella cheese on hand, adding extra parmesan cheese or an asiago blend works great.

-The cherry tomatoes can be left off if you're truly not a tomato fan, but I honestly think the acidic flavor adds something to the dish and the bright colors really make it look great too.
-I'm not sure how sun-dried tomatoes would turn out but I think they could be great in this recipe as well.
+The cherry tomatoes can be left off if you're truly not a tomato fan, but I honestly think the acidic flavor adds something to the dish, and the bright colors really make it look great too.
+I'm not sure how sun-dried tomatoes would turn out, but I think they could be great in this recipe as well.

 Yes, you can make this dish in advance, simply place it into a baking dish as instructed and then cover the pan with a lid or foil until ready to bake.
 Let the pan sit at room temperature for about 30 minutes before baking so that you aren't sticking a cold baking dish into the hot oven.
 You can use this time to preheat the oven to 450 degrees F.

 Your fish leftovers are good for about 3 days.
 Simply reheat in the oven or in the microwave until warmed through before eating.
 The leftovers for this recipe taste almost as good as the day they were first made.